XuewenWangUGA/USAT/README.md

 1. TR allele interactibe viewing, sorting, filtering
 2. Graphic plot the distribution of alleles and comparison
 3. Haplotype sequence alignment and comprison
-4. Caculation allele length in bp to the number of repeat time  (allele size)
+4. Caculation of allele length in bp to the number of repeat time  (allele size)

 ## Installation
 ### Step 1.
 Download the software from Github